Best shared ownership mortgage deals

 Your shared ownership mortgage

-You can check the latest shared ownership mortgage deals online and use our Mortgage Finder to see what you’re eligible for.
+You can check the latest shared ownership mortgage deals using our online mortgage finder.

 What is a shared ownership mortgage?

-Shared ownership is a government-backed scheme that lets you buy a share of a property, usually between 10 percent and 75 percent.
-You then pay rent on the rest to a housing association.
+A shared ownership mortgage is a scheme backed by the government that lets you buy a share of a property (usually between 10% and 75%) and pay rent on the rest.
 Over time, you can buy more shares in the property if you want to, which is called staircasing.

-The scheme is designed to help people who can’t afford to buy a home outright.
-You’ll still need a mortgage for the part you’re buying, but because you’re only purchasing a share, the deposit required is usually much lower.
+The scheme is for people who can’t afford to buy a home outright.
+You still need a mortgage for the part you’re buying, but the deposit needed will probably be lower because you’re only buying a share of the property

-The home will be leasehold, and you’ll usually have to pay service charges and ground rent on top of your rent and mortgage payments.
+It’s really important to understand that the home will be leasehold.
+Normally with leasehold properties, you’ll need to pay service charges and ground rent as well as your rent and mortgage payments.

 Why choose a shared ownership mortgage?